bd/twidor/README.md

 ## Usage

+The keymap shows the buttons that form the chord for the next letter(s) of the lesson, and highlightes those letters in green in the lesson text.
+By default, the longest macro that matches the lesson text is highlighted.
+Given the text, "the", Twidor will prompt for the macro that sends "the", rather than "th" or "t".

+If you wish to focus on learning keys for single letters, select the option: <kbd>View | Single character chords only</kbd>.
+If you wish to learn only single and double letter chords, select the option: <kbd>View | Two character chords maximum</kbd>

 Hit <kbd>ENTER</kbd> at the end of a line to go to the next sentence.
-This also updates statistics for the seession including words per minute (WPM) and average error rate (AER).
+This also updates statistics for the session, including words per minute (WPM) and average error rate (AER).

 Menu options include:
 * <kbd>File | Load Keymap</kbd> imports a CSV keymap exported by the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/).